 Nests.
 Mice and rats make nests after they mate.
 They prepare for juveniles by building nests out of soft materials like paper, fabric, pillow stuffing, bits of cloth, loose carpeting, or wall insulation.

 Rodents like rats, mice, and squirrels have a strong sense of smell, which is why cleaning the house and storing both your food and pet food in airtight containers is one of the first steps to rodent prevention.

 Professional pest experts can help you discover specific things you can do to keep rodents from invading your home in Boston Area.

 Yard Rodents: Gophers, groundhogs, mice, rats, and voles will come to your yard looking for plants, nuts, berries, fruit, and shelter.
 Moles also like to dig in the yard while looking for insects, but they aren’t technically rodents.

 House Rodents: Rats and mice are the most common rodents that will invade homes.

-After they come inside, mice and rats will find a hiding place that is as close to food and water as possible.
+After they come inside your place in Boston Area, mice and rats will find a hiding place that is as close to food and water as possible.
 The most obvious room to hide in is the kitchen, although rodents are timid enough to hide in the basement, attic, or somewhere in the wall voids.